aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ## Client receives trigger for authentication

-TODO: The client may receive a trigger from the resource provider to initiate an authentication, possibly with a hint from the resource provider in the form of an acr value, indicating it needs to initiate and authentications.
+TODO: The client may receive a trigger from the resource server to initiate an authentication, possibly with a hint from the resource provider in the form of an acr value, indicating it needs to initiate and authentications.

+TBD: May need to reference the existing step-up authentication draft instead

 ## Client collects user identifier